Joseph Randle Has Been In And Out Of Jail And Mental Facilities

 “In addition to being placed on probation, Randle also resolved the four other criminal cases he had pending in Sedgwick County with pleas.
 He pleaded no contest to felony counts of interference with a law enforcement officer and aggravated battery.
 He then pleaded guilty to two misdemeanors, disorderly conduct and criminal damage to property, and was immediately sentenced to six months in jail on each count.
 Since he was already incarcerated for 2 1/2 years since 2016, the court ruled that time already served.”

-During his brief time with the Dallas Cowboys Joseph Randle did well and was tapped in his final season as the starting running back, but his behavior outside the stadium made him a liability for the team.
+During his brief time with the Dallas Cowboys, Joseph Randle did well and was tapped in his final season as the starting running back, but his behavior outside the stadium made him a liability for the team.

 The Washington Post added that Randle has also been arrested for drug possession and abuse of alcohol which is why as a condition of his probation he must remain clean and sober for five years, and stay on his psychiatric medication.